-proportion of senior management and all direct employees, contractors and sub-contractors hired from the local community at significant locations of operation.
+EC7 Procedures for local hiring and proportion of senior management hired from the local community at significant locations of operation.

 Selection of staff and senior management is based on a range of considerations.
 Ensuring that senior management is populated with local residents can benefit the local community and the organization's ability to understand local needs.
 Diversity within a management team and the inclusion of members from the local area can enhance human capital, the economic benefit to the local community, and the organization's ability to understand local needs.